 I originally did what I thought I was supposed to do.
 I pitched shows, packed my schedule, spent way more money than I ever needed to on way more outfits than I ever needed (which, by the way, I would never actually wear IRL), and all the while I hated it.

-When I think about the moments I enjoyed it wasn't going to a show or a party, or getting my picture taken (I really hated that) or pretending I was cooler than I actually was.
+When I think about the moments I enjoyed it wasn't going to a show or a party, getting my picture taken or pretending I was cooler than I actually was.
 It was my time spent with friends; and really, I could spend time with friends anywhere.
 So what was I doing?truth about new york fashion week

 Social media has this nasty way of making you feel so inflated one minute, and so small and insignificant the next.
 I think it's played a big role in perpetuating this false sense of importance when it comes to whether or not you're on the roster for NYFW.

 So where does that leave us as 'influencers'?truth about new york fashion week

 It leaves everyone feeling like they need to go.
 Even if we don't want to go, don't have any reason to go, or don't really even know why we're going, we still feel like we need to.
 See and be seen.
 Show your followers you were there; that you were 'so busy'; that you're important.truth about new york fashion week

 I recently listened to an episode of A Drink with James, hosted by Fohr CEO James Nord, and I want to share some of his input that really resonated with me.